jrzimmerman/jrzimmerman.github.io/content/post/bestrida.md

 ### Active Challenges

 In the “Active Challenges” tab, the user can view a list of all active challenges, which are challenges that have been accepted by both parties.
-The Active Challenge feed has the opponent, the segment, and the completion date.
+The Active Challenge feed shows the opponent, the segment, and the completion date.
 You can click on the active challenge to view more detailed information about that particular challenge.

 Once the user completes an activity on Strava that covers the segment, the user can click in to the Active Challenge Detail view to complete the challenge.